mindyng/Take-Homes/README.md

 :chart_with_upwards_trend: .:Short-Term Energy Demand Forecasting

--Perform short-term (<24 hrs) energy demand prediction to "keep the lights on" using SARIMA, Prophet and LSTM
+-Performed short-term (<24 hrs) energy demand prediction to "keep the lights on" using SARIMA, Prophet and LSTM